-Cheyenne Police identify suspect in toddler death
+Cheyenne police identify suspect in toddler death

 Lamb was contacted by police during the search for Rivera.

+According to court documents, Lamb was charged in February 2020 with felony strangulation of a household member, identified as then-girlfriend Kassandra Orona, who is the mother of Rivera.
+He was also charged with misdemeanor property destruction and interfering with a peace officer.

+A booking sheet from Lamb’s Friday arrest lists Orona as his “next of kin,” and identifies her as his girlfriend.

 At about 1 p.m.
-Friday, Cheyenne Police responded to a report of a missing 2-year-old near the 500 block of Desmet Drive.
-After an "extensive" search of the surrounding area, officers found the child, identified as Athian Rivera, dead in a nearby dumpster, according to the release.
+Friday, Cheyenne Police responded to a report of missing 2-year-old Athian Rivera near the 500 block of Desmet Drive.
+After an “extensive” search of the surrounding area, officers found the child dead in a nearby dumpster.

 Along with CPD, the search for Rivera involved a K-9 unit, members of the Laramie County Sheriff’s Department, the Wyoming Division of Criminal Investigation, Cheyenne Fire Rescue and Laramie County Fire District 2, Farkas said at a news conference about the incident late Friday afternoon.